fvictorio/evm-puzzles/Walkthrough.md

 # EVM-Puzzles-Walkthrough

 [EVM-Puzzles](https://github.com/fvictorio/evm-puzzles) is a collection of challenges that will help you to better understand the Ethereum Virtual Machine.
 Each puzzle starts out by giving you a series of opcodes and prompts you to input the correct transaction value or calldata that will allow the sequence to run without reverting.
 This walkthrough aims to be a low impact guide for each puzzle, making it easy for anyone with any experience level to fully understand the why and the how behind each solution.
 This walkthrough will assume that you are familiar with stack machines.
 If not, take a look at [how stack machines work](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)) before starting.
-Its helpful to know that each element on the stack in the EVM is 32 byes (ie. one word).
+It's helpful to know that each element on the stack in the EVM is 32 byes (ie. one word).
 In this repo, there are 10 puzzles.
 For someone with no experience with the EVM, this should take about 1-2 hours.
 For someone with basic EVM experience, this should take about 1 hour.
 If you are very comfortable with the EVM but you still want to go through the walkthrough, this should take somewhere around 30 minutes.
 With that note, we are ready to get started!

 First, head over to the [EVM-Puzzles repo](https://github.com/fvictorio/evm-puzzles), clone the project and set up your local environment.
 Make sure you have hardhat installed.
 If you don’t, you can simply enter `npm install --save-dev hardhat` when you are in the root project folder.

 Next, if you are newer to the EVM, take a brief look at the [EVM opcodes](https://www.evm.codes/) (don’t feel the need to understand everything, just get the general idea).

 With all of that out of the way, let’s check out the first puzzle.
-To start the first puzzle, cd into the root directory of the project and enter `npx hardhat play` into the terminal.
+To start the first puzzle, `cd` into the root directory of the project and enter `npx hardhat play` into the terminal.

 <br>